5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 ### Config Edits
 Listed below, you find the required modifications to prepare your config and EFI folder for installing macOS Monterey or newer on Skylake systems.
 I've also prepared a [.plist](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/plist/Skylake_OCLP_Wintel_Patches.plist) for cross-referencing which contains the necessary settings.

-:bulb: If your system (or components thereof) doen't work afterwards, please refer to OCLP's [patch documentation](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/docs/PATCHEXPLAIN.md) and see if need additional settings or kexts.
+:bulb: If your system (or components thereof) doesn't work afterwards, please refer to OCLP's [patch documentation](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/docs/PATCHEXPLAIN.md) and see if need additional settings or kexts.

 Config Section | Action | Description
 :-------------:| ------ | ------------